mediapeers/ansible-role-rabbitmq/README.md

 # RabbitMQ
 RabbitMQ playbook that enables you to spin up a simple server or cluster them together.
 If you are integrating this into another repo make sure that rabbitmq goes in the roles folder and that you have a top level folder called lookup_plugins with find_by_tag.py in it or this play will not be able to auto cluster.
 Currently only EC2 is supported but feel free to request support for other services you may want to use this with.

-**Note:** this is a fork.
+**Note:** this is a fork of https://github.com/nowait-tools/ansible-rabbitmq.

 ## Requirements

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+Ubuntu/Debian base image.

+## Dependencies
+This role depends on no other roles.

 ## Role Variables
 Variables you can set for this role: